w796933/firewall-api/ipset/README.md

 of statically configured ipset membership that it knows nothing about.
 In other words,
+it takes into account
-that some separate process has preloaded ipsets with addresses that should be permanent members of whitelist and blacklist ipsets and that the app shouldn't remove them.
+that a separate process has preloaded ipsets with addresses that should be permanent members of whitelist and blacklist ipsets and that the app shouldn't remove them.

-The app's `ready` method
+App middleware
-runs whitelist and blacklist startup processes to sync existing set membership with records in the project database.
+runs whitelist and blacklist init processes to sync existing set membership with records in the project database.

-Blacklist and whitelist cleanup processes run periodically to remove addresses from ipsets.
+Run blacklist and whitelist cleanup processes periodically to remove addresses from ipsets.

 The app provides no API endpoint to remove addresses from the admin whitelist ipset.
-Only the whitelist cleanup process can do so.
+Only whitelist cleanup can do so.

 ## API endpoints